pykotech/notes/programming/vim.md

 ###Select using marks

-    ma          # places mark a on current line
+    ma          Places mark a on current line
-    :n          # move to line n
+    :n          Move to line n
-    Shift + v   # enter visual mode
+    Shift + v   Enter visual mode
-    `a          # select back to mark a
+    `a          Select back to mark a

 ### paste mode